fdformula/FiniteDifferenceFormula.jl/README.md

 To run the code, you need the Julia programming language (https://julialang.org/), a wonderful and amazing computing platform.

-## The package exports six functions
+## The package exports seven functions

 - computecoefs
 - decimalplaces